 Whatever the contribution, research, scholarly or creative activities must have one or more of the following characteristics:

 a.
-They must occur in a public forum (UNLESS CONFIDENTIALITY PROVISIONS WOULD DICTATE OTHERWISE).
+They must occur in a public forum (UNLESS THE RESEARCH IS CONSIDERED EITHER PROPRIETARY OR CLASSIFIED).

 b.
 They must be evaluated by appropriate peers.